Ashfaqur4988/react-ecommerce/README.md

 we need to remove the lastValue variable and in the queryString instead of lastValues we will place the categoryValues Go to backend to use the $in query

-removed the discountedPrice function and used the db data
+removed the discountedPrice function and used the db data, use the field from backend

+STOCK ISSUE:
+need to make stock less after every successful order make the backend changes

+ALERT:
+should be showed only after the success of corresponding api